zsiegel92/modal_milp/README.md

 # CBC on Modal

-To solve the toy example problem from [these Clemson University OR lecture notes](https://www.math.clemson.edu/~mjs/courses/mthsc.440/integer.pdf) a single time and also 25 times concurrently, use:
+To solve the example knapsack problem on page 3 of [these Clemson University OR lecture notes](https://www.math.clemson.edu/~mjs/courses/mthsc.440/integer.pdf) a single time and also 25 times concurrently, use:

 ```sh
 python -m modal run main.py